webhintio/hint/packages/sonarwhal/docs/contributor-guide/guides/create-custom-rule.md

 is the way sonarwhal gets the information about a website or a resource using a browser, or something different that reads files from disk.
 For example, if a rule subscribes to `fetch::end`, it means this rule will run each time the connector finishes downloading a resource file.
-There are two types of rules:

-* `core rules` which are shipped with sonarwhal, geared towards general public use
-* `custom rules` which are specific to a domain or a particular use case, thus published independently

-Because our need of checking the footer is unique, we’ll add it as a custom rule instead of doing a pull request to sonarwhal’s core rules.

-## What is it like to start a new custom rule?
+## What is it like to create a new rule?

 The recommended way to create a new rule is to use the `—-new-rule` parameter in CLI.
 Support for bootstrapping custom rules has shipped in sonarwhal since